Mechanically induced metal-insulator transition in carbyne

-For the vibrational analysis, the Born--Oppenheimer potential energy surface scans along the BLA coordinate were computed with the PBE and HSE06 functionals, yielding the potential energy surface (PES) profiles $E_{a}\left(b\right)$ as the lattice constant $a$ was increased from its equilibrium value.
-Because of the strong anharmonicity of the ``inverse McDonald's\texttrademark'' $\omega$-shaped PES profiles, we had to turn to numerical calculations of the vibrational levels at each strain value.
-We utilized the Fourier grid Hamiltonian method \cite{1989marstonthefourier,johnsoniiifourier} which had been previously successfully used to study polyacetylene in a similar context \cite{2013hudsonbondalternation}.
-Following the previous studies, we assume that the longitudinal vibrations can be decoupled from the two transverse phonons and treated separately, which is justified by the non-negligible bending stiffness of carbyne \cite{2013liucarbyne,2009ravagnaneffectof,2011hubending,2012castellimechanical}.
-(Indeed, the inclusion of transverse vibrations and dispersion does not change our conclusions, as detailed in the Supplemetary Materials.)
-We used a uniform grid of 250 points in $-0.4\text{ Å} < b < 0.4\text{ Å}$, using interpolation of DFT-computed values of energy, and 6.005 a.m.u.---the reduced mass of two carbon atoms---for the oscillator mass.
+For the vibrational analysis we computed the Born--Oppenheimer potential energy surface (PES) profiles along the BLA coordinate, $E_{a}\left(b\right)$, as the lattice constant $a$ was increased from its equilibrium value.
+Because of the extreme anharmonicity of the $\omega$-shaped PES profiles, we had to turn to numerical calculations of the vibrational levels at each strain value.
+We utilized the Fourier grid Hamiltonian method \cite{1989marstonthefourier,johnsoniiifourier} which had been previously used to study the ZPV effect on Peierls transition in unstrained polyacetylene.\cite{2013hudsonbondalternation} Following Refs.\cite{2005tongayatomicand,2013hudsonbondalternation} we assume that the longitudinal vibrations can be decoupled from the two transverse phonons and treated in isolation, which is justified by the non-negligible bending stiffness of carbyne.\cite{2009ravagnaneffectof,2011hubending,2012castellimechanical} (Indeed, the inclusion of transverse vibrations and dispersion does not change our conclusions, as detailed in the SI.)
+We used a uniform grid of 250 points in $-0.4\text{ \AA}\le b\le0.4\text{ \AA}$, using interpolation of DFT-computed values of energy, and 6.005 a.m.u.---the reduced mass of two \textsuperscript{}C atoms---for the oscillator mass.

-The results are presented in Fig. \ref{fig:levels}, which is the central figure of this paper.
-The red lines show the $\omega$-shaped PES (in eV), blue lines denote the computed vibrational levels with filling below the zeroth level, and the green lines plot the ZP wavefunction, as computed using the HSE06 functional.
-The right panels show the reconstructed real-space densities of nuclei at the respective strain values.
-The profile along the horizontal axis is taken directly from the vibrational wavefunctions, and an arbitrarily chosen value of 0.12 Å is used for the transverse broadening.
+The results are presented in \textbf{Fig.~\ref{fig:levels}}, which is the central figure of this paper.
+The black curves show the $\omega$-shaped PES as computed using the HSE06 functional, blue horizontal lines denote the computed vibrational levels with filling below the zero level, and the red-to-blue curves plot the ZPV wavefunction.
+The right panels show reconstructed real-space densities of nuclei at the respective strain values.
+The profile along the horizontal axis is the squared vibrational wavefunctions with an arbitrary transverse broadening.
+Colors represent which values of BLA (positive or negative in the left-hand side plots) correspond to the position.